-Ray Baptiste began sketching in the back of books as a child, and sold his first painting to a neighbour at age 15.
+Ray Baptiste began sketching in the back of books as a child, and sold his first painting to a neighbour at age fifteen.

-Art remained a hobby for the young artist until a young woman took the 20-something Baptiste to meet her father, artist Eddy Cobiness.
+Art remained a hobby for the young artist until a young woman took the twenty-something Baptiste to meet her father, artist Eddy Cobiness.

 Cobiness, who died in 1996, was one of the first Woodland artists and a member of the Indian Group of Seven.
 The older artist saw some of Baptiste’s sketches and encouraged him to work at his art and began a long and influential mentorship.

-“He was basically like a father figure to me,” says Baptiste.
-Adopted as a baby by German and Ukrainian parents, Baptiste knew very little about his First Nationsl heritage.
+“He was basically like a father figure to me,” said Baptiste.
+Adopted as a baby by German and Ukrainian parents, Baptiste knew very little about his First Nations heritage.
 Cobiness was a link to his roots.

 Ray Baptiste began experimenting with the Woodlands style, using swooping lines and dots to depict his subjects.

-“There’s enough there to get the idea of the animal, while still leaving a certain amount up to the imagination,’ he says.
+“There’s enough there to get the idea of the animal, while still leaving a certain amount up to the imagination,’ he said.

-Much of the inspiration for his work comes from the three seasons he spent in the Yukon as a hunting guide.
-Others come from vacations he has taken or walks he took with Cobiness around the Buffalo Point reserve.
-Aside from encouraging his talent, Cobiness also taught Baptiste the ropes of the business.
-From there it was a long road of cold-calling corporate clients, selling paintings at mall shows, dabbling in graphic design, and doing anything possible to make a living through art.
+The three seasons he spent in the Yukon as a hunting guideinfluenced his work, but the real inspiration came from the time he spent with Cobiness around the Buffalo Point reserve.
+Aside from encouraging his talent, Cobiness also taught Baptiste the ropes of the business...including cold-calling corporate clients, selling paintings at mall shows, dabbling in graphic design, and doing anything possible to make a living through art.
 This included joining the Cedar Gathering collective along with artists like Sweetpea and Carl Fontaine.